9 Attributes Of a Reliable Online Store In 2022

 - Clear policies

-Often most e-store owners are making a significant mistake: they are not putting exact and appropriate policies of their store.
+Often most e-store owners are making a significant mistake: they are not putting exact and appropriate policies in their store.
 This will be given a negative impact on your store among the users.

 - SEO Optimisation